-Working with Colour
+Working with Color

 The Lists & Spreadsheet application displays black text and cells with a white background by default.
-You can change the colour of cells and text to emphasize or distinguish data.
-The colours and the order in which colour is assigned is based on the TI-NspireTM colour palette.
+You can change the color of cells and text to emphasize or distinguish data.
+The colors and the order in which color is assigned is based on the TI-NspireTM color palette.

-Changing the Fill Colour of Cells
+Changing the Fill Color of Cells

-- Select the cells to fill with colour.
-You can choose one or more cells in any adjacent cells, columns or rows. - Access the context menu and click Colour > Fill Colour. - 3.
-Click the colour to apply to the cells.
+- 1. Select the cells to fill with color.
+You can choose one or more cells in any adjacent cells, columns, or rows. - 2.
+Access the context menu and click Color > Fill Color. - 3.
+Click the color to apply to the cells.

-Note: If you combine colour text and colour cells, choose colours carefully to ensure visibility as you work with documents in the software and on the handheld.
+Note: If you combine color text and color cells, choose colors carefully to ensure visibility as you work with documents in the software and on the handheld.

-Changing the Colour of Text
+Changing the Color of Text

-- Select the cells that contain the text to change.
-You can choose one or more cells in any adjacent cells, columns or rows. - 2.
-Access the context menu and click Colour > Text Colour. - Click the colour to apply to the text.
-Empty cells in the selection area show the colour change when text is added.
+- 1. Select the cells that contain the text to change.
+You can choose one or more cells in any adjacent cells, columns, or rows. - 2.
+Access the context menu and click Color > Text Color. - 3.
+Click the color to apply to the text.
+Empty cells in the selection area show the color change when text is added.